 Recognizing that SLAPPs are an abuse of the judicial system, a growing number of states have enacted anti-SLAPP legislation. "[A]s of January 2010 there are approximately 28 jurisdictions in the United States that have adopted anti-SLAPP measures."
-Committee Report at 3; see also The Public Participation Project, State Anti-SLAPP Laws, http://www.anti-slapp.org/your-states-free-speech-protection/ (summarizing and linking to anti-SLAPP statutes in 28 states, Guam, and D.C.) (last visited April 18, 2014).
-In general, these statutes permit defendants to obtain pre-discovery dismissal of a lawsuit if it meets the statute's definition of a SLAPP, and to recover attorney's fees from the plaintiff.
-The District of Columbia statute follows this model.
+Committee Report at slapp.org/your-states-free-speech-protection/ (summarizing and linking to anti-SLAPP statutes in defendants to obtain pre-discovery dismissal of a lawsuit if it meets the statute's definition of a